Open Bible Data Home About News OET Key

 LuthAls aber der Hauptmann nahe herzukam, nahm er ihn an sich und hieß ihn binden mit zwo Ketten und fragte, wer er wäre, und was er getan hätte.

-(Als but the/of_the headmann nahe herzukam, took he him/it at itself/yourself/themselves and was_called him/it binden with zwo Ketten and fragte, who he wäre, and was he did hätte.)
+(Als but the/of_the headmann nahe herzukam, took he him/it at itself/yourself/themselves and was_called him/it binden with zwo Ketten and fragte, who he wäre, and what/which he did hätte.)

 ClVgTunc accedens tribunus apprehendit eum, et jussit eum alligari catenis duabus: et interrogabat quis esset, et quid fecisset.